-Now that we understand that I'm no medical professional, lets get on with it.
+Now that we understand that I'm no medical professional, let's get on with it.
 All of us are going to get hurt at some point.
-A finger, a shoulder, an elbow, a knee.
-Something.
+A finger, a shoulder, an elbow, a knee; something.
 Probably all of them.
 Probably all of them several times.
 And then a few more.
 Climbing is hard on our bodies, particularly if you make a habit of going for it, pushing yourself, or giving maximum effort.
-I've got some experience is this department.
-I've nursed myself through multiple tweaks to each of my four middle fingers, strains to both knees, both shoulders, several cases of tendinitis in both sides of both elbows, and one very odd tendinitis in the back of my hand that did scary things.
-I currently have (this is my own diagnosis) medial epicondylosis in my right elbow, and a strain (or possibly tendinitis) of the supraspinatus tendon in my right shoulder.
-The thing that all these have in common is that I climbed (or am climbing) through them, and they all eventually disappeared and allowed for mostly pain free seasons.
+I've got some experience in this department.
+I've nursed myself through multiple tweaks to each of my four middle fingers, strains to both knees, both shoulders, several cases of tendonitis in both sides of both elbows, and one very odd tendonitis in the back of my hand that did scary things.
+I currently have (this is my own diagnosis) medial epicondylosis in my right elbow, and a strain (or possibly tendonitis) of the supraspinatus tendon in my right shoulder.
+The thing that all these have in common is that I climbed (or am climbing) through them, and that they all eventually disappeared and allowed for mostly pain free seasons.
 In fact, the only injury that has forced time off was a broken hand, which I sustained while belaying my friend Justin Edl on an ultra thin RP seam in Vedauwoo.
 He fell, his gear pulled, and I tried to physically catch him.
 We rolled in the talus, he bruised his heels, I broke my hand.
 The resulting time off was the period of inactivity that confirmed to me that I had to start training and get better at this climbing thing.
-Thanks Justin.
+Thanks, Justin.

-Lets take a look at a few of the common climbing injuries I've had over the years, and I'll tell you what I did to help the healing process and how (if) it changed my climbing at the time.
-Again, these are merely anecdotal evidence that it can work... what you choose to do about your injury is entirely up to you.
+Let's take a look at a few of the common climbing injuries I've had over the years, and I'll tell you what I did to help the healing process and how (if) it changed my climbing at the time.
+Again, these instances are merely anecdotal evidence that it can work; what you choose to do about your injury is entirely up to you.
 This post is only part one and will deal exclusively with fingers and elbows.
-Later I'll discuss shoulders and knees.
+Later, I'll discuss shoulders and knees.

-While I haven't had a finger injury in a few years, I generally follow the same protocol, learned from Dave's site.
+While I haven't had a finger injury in a few years, I generally follow the same protocol I learned from Dave's site.
 I take a day or two off of training to allow the inflamed tissue to quiet down.
 Once back in the gym, I sometimes tape the digit, not for support, but more as a reminder that it's hurt.
-I climb only open handed for awhile, and if I encounter a move that particularly strains that finger, I just don't do it.
+I climb only open-handed for a while, and if I encounter a move that particularly strains that finger, I just don't do it.
 No big deal.
 As far as therapy goes, I use the "ice therapy" and "deep friction massage" advice from Dave.
 I could explain it here, but I'd rather you go read Dave's article, and do not skip over the "ice therapy" section... it isn't what you think and I've had great results from it.
 A few weeks of this, and my fingers are as good as new.

 Before you begin pulling on nasty little holds, be sure to warm your fingers up thoroughly.
 If your intended project involves tweaky pockets, do some easier pocket pulling.
 Same for crimps.
 Ease into it... you'll know if your fingers aren't ready yet, and don't push it until they are.